 Part 3 - How much (more) money we're making - November

 Bottom Line: In today's third story breaking down the employment report we'll explore real incomes.
-The average hourly wage for all Americans is currently $27.30 and with an average work week of 34.5 hours the average income is now $48,976, an improvement of $107 from a month ago!
+The average hourly wage for all Americans is currently $27.35 and with an average work week of 34.4 hours the average income is now $48,976, a decrease of $53 from a month ago.
 Here are the highlights:

 By the time that’s all added up together here’s what you get...

 Here’s the bottom line.
-We have one of the best job markets in the history of our country, in the best economy in a generation.
-For many demographics it is the best ever.
-Additionally, wages are rising, bonuses are rising, and the economy appears to continue to be gaining momentum.
-This is what a good US economy looks like.
+We still have one of the best job markets in the history of our country, in the best economy in a generation.
+For many demographics, including black unemployment, it is the best ever.
+Additionally, wages are rising, bonuses are rising, and the economy appears to be on track with some of the biggest gains still coming in manufacturing.
 It’s been 13 years since we had an economy, we could even compare this one to, but there are vast differences between now and then.
 For a whole generation of adults, Millennials, they’re finally experiencing what our economy and country has to offer.

 Until next month...